 Building Description

 Please stop in to experience the 1984 building designed by Kahler Slater that was recognized with a Merit Award from the Wisconsin Chapter of the American Institute of Architects.
-During your visit, you are invited to explore an exhibition featuring works from the permanent collection in celebration of the Museum’s 40th anniversary.
+During your visit, you are invited to explore exhibitions about shared human experiences, healing, and well-being.

 The Haggerty Museum of Art